joshua-holmes/unlock-steam-deck/README.md

 # Unlock Steam Deck

-## Credit
-Credit goes to Chris Titus for the hard work of figuring out the steps to unlock the steam deck.
-This script is an automation of his steps.

 ## What Is It?
 This program unlocks the Steam Deck to allow more advanced users to install packages using the AUR (`yay`) or default package manager (`pacman`).
 However, the Steam Deck locks itself again on reboot.
-So I have included a second script to automatically unlock the Steam Deck on boot, if a more permanent option is desired.
+So I have included a second script to automatically unlock the Steam Deck on boot, if a more persistent option is desired.

 The `unlock_steam_deck.sh` script that comes included is the star of the show and unlocks the Steam Deck.